nealrobbins/liferay-docs/discover/portal/articles/100-web-experience-management/04-creating-web-content/02-designing-uniform-content/01-creating-structured-content/02-configuring-structure-fields.markdown

 **Name:** The name of the field internally, automatically generated.
-Since this is the variable name that you can read the data from in a template, you should give a more memorable name here.
+Since this is the variable name that you can read the data from in a template, you should enter a descriptive name.

-**Predefined Value:** Specifying predefined values for structure forms is a way to specify defaults.
-When a user creates a new web content article based on a structure that has predefined values for various fields, the predefined values appear in the form as defaults for those fields.
+**Predefined Value:** When a user creates a new web content article based on a structure that has predefined values for various fields, the predefined values appear in the form as defaults for those fields.